Oil Trades Surge Ahead of Trump’s Iran Talks Announcement Amid Gulf Tensions

 Key Facts

-- A UN Security Council resolution proposed by Bahrain calls for 'all necessary means' to keep the Strait open, facing opposition.
+- A UN Security Council resolution proposed by Bahrain to use 'all necessary means' to keep the Strait of Hormuz open is facing opposition.

 What Happened